 Warsaw also offers plenty of opportunities for nature lovers.
 In addition to the parks found in any city, there’s the Vistula river, with a new boardwalk development on the left side, while the right bank remains largely wild, with a bike trail through the woods and a small colony of beavers who have returned to the river in the past decade.
 The 900-acre Kabaty Woods, easily accessible at the end of Metro Line 1, is a favourite spot for joggers and cyclists; 14% of the city’s area is covered by forest.

 Most international food products can be found somewhere in Warsaw these days, and the city offers a solid array of international dining options.
-To take just one example, the HappyCow Vegan Guide ranked Warsaw the world’s third-most vegan-friendly city in the world in 2017.
-(It slipped to No. 6 in 2020 – but was the third-best in continental Europe, beaten only by London and Berlin.)
+To take just one example, the HappyCow Vegan Guide ranked Warsaw among top 10 world’s most vegan-friendly cities.

 As the capital city, Warsaw is the hub of Poland’s road and rail transport networks; the country is also large enough that domestic air travel makes sense on several routes.